JasonKessler/Scattertext-PyData/README.md

 # Scattertext-PyData
 Notebooks for the Seattle PyData 2017 talk on Scattertext

 A guide to using the python package [Scattertext](http://github.com/JasonKessler/scattertext).
-If you feel so moved, please star it.
+If you feel so moved, please star it, fork it, or even contribute!

-# Quickstart
+# Using this notebook

 ## Fast and non-interative way